 - 1 cup broccoli fresh or frozen

-- 1 tbsp basil chopped (can sub 1 tsp dried)
+- 1 tablespoon basil chopped (can sub 1 teaspoon dried)

 - 6 oz Parmesan grated